B3C Housing Safety Fund

 We ask that folx not make requests for rental assistance, the status of their interest form via social media or our info@ and instead directly email us at housingfund@bbbcollective.org.
 We will contact you if you have already filled out the interest form, and we can move forward with your application.

-The fund was set up to honor the memory of TeTe Gulley, a Black transgender woman the Portland community lost in 2019.
+This fund was set up to honor the memory of TeTe Gulley, a Black transgender woman the Portland community lost in 2019.
 The fund is intended to support significantly marginalized individuals currently struggling with housing security and/or safety.

 Data shows and B3C understands that individuals whose identities lie at the margins have lived experiences involving increased discrimination.
 Through this fund, B3C will do our best to uplift as many increasingly marginalized members of the Portland community as we are able.
 The fund will prioritize individuals who have not already received funding for housing from us.
 If you have applied before and did not receive funds, please feel encouraged to do so again and make sure to check yes for ‘have you applied to the B3C Housing Fund before?’.